-The Commission considers the issues raised by Lumo Energy in relation to the design of the market and the level of the market parameters to be outside the scope of this rule change.
+The issues raised by Lumo Energy in relation to the design of the market and the level of the market parameters are outside the scope of this rule change.
 If force majeure provisions were providing legitimate protection to market participants, and their removal may expose market participants to substantial potential financial losses, then this may be of concern in this rule change.
 However, the removal of force majeure provisions is unlikely to materially increase the financial risk faced by market participants.

 Further, the Commission understands that, unlike for the STTM and NEM, there is no formal requirement on AEMO to review the market parameters for the DWGM.
 AEMO is able to review the parameters at any time.
-If market participants consider that a review of the level of the parameters is necessary then it would be appropriate for market participants to raise this with AEMO.
-The Gas Market Scoping Study, produced in 2013 for the AEMC, noted that there may be a need for consistency of approaches to setting the market price caps prevailing in the NEM, the STTM and the DWGM.27
+In the draft rule determination, the Commission suggested that market participants who considered that a market parameter review was required should raise this issue with AEMO.
+The Commission understands that this has occurred within the GWCF.